Code-Of-Us/User-Management/README.md

 ./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./build/user_management-1.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./build/learning-quarkus-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.

 ## Related Guides

+- REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate JAX-RS
+  resources for your Hibernate Panache entities and repositories
 - RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time
   processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions
   that depend on it.
 - Kotlin ([guide](https://quarkus.io/guides/kotlin)): Write your services in Kotlin
-- Security JPA ([guide](https://quarkus.io/guides/security-getting-started)): Secure your applications with
-  username/password stored in a database via JPA
 - JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC

 ## Provided Code